 Kandy is the center of Sri Lanka – culturally and geographically.
 Therefore, it’s really easy getting there.
 Whether you prefer train travel or taking the bus – both ways are possible.
 Of course, also tuk-tuks and taxis will take you to Kandy.
 The only thing missing is an airport.
 Other than that all kinds of means of transportation are waiting for you.

 How to Get Around

-There are public busses which are good especially if you also want to explore the outskirts of Kandy.
+There are public buses which are good especially if you also want to explore the outskirts of Kandy.

-Within the city limits, be prepare for swarms of tuk-tuk driver who will pester you.
+Within the city limits, be prepared for swarms of tuk-tuk drivers who will pester you.
 Of course, you can go by tuk-tuk.
 But you’ll have to haggle a lot.
 It’s very recommendable to ask local people for instance at your accommodation how much a ride should be.
 Nevertheless: Good luck!

 The city center is, of course, comfortably walkable.
 I personally would refrain from riding a bicycle since, in general, Kandy’s roads are quite busy and drivers are ruthless.

 The Cloud Inn* is located on the eastern shore of the lake – and way up in the….clouds.
 While by tuk-tuk it takes a bit, there is a shortcut so that by walking, you reach the lake in about ten minutes.
 I quite enjoyed the walks across a truly Sri Lankan neighborhood.
 What I disliked, though, were the ferociously barking dogs on the way.

 However, the room was nice and squeaky clean and I had a lovely balcony with a view of the mountains.
 It’s also pleasant to come back to a quiet place a bit away from Kandy’s hustle and bustle.